 Nearly 40 states allow mobile horse race betting in some form.
 Horse race wagers are the only form of online gambling transactions allowed to cross state lines in the US.

-Is It Safe To Bet On A Legal Online Horse Betting Site?
+Is It Safe To Bet On A Legal Online Horse Racing Betting Site?

 Legal, regulated online horse race betting platforms in the US include brands like BetMGM, TVG, and TwinSpires.
 Several other legitimate, legal mobile horse race betting apps operate in the US as well.